moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 ```

 - ❌ **Exposed to end users.** Intermediate models should generally not be exposed in the main production schema.
 They are not intended for output to final targets like dashboards or applications, so it’s best to keep them separated from models that are, so you can more easily control data governance and discoverability.
-- ✅ **Materialized ephemerally.** Considering the above, one popular option is to default to intermediate models being materialised [ephemerally](/docs/build/materializations#ephemeral).
+- ✅ **Materialised ephemerally.** Considering the above, one popular option is to default to intermediate models being materialised [ephemerally](/docs/build/materializations#ephemeral).
 This is generally the best place to start for simplicity.
 It will keep unnecessary models out of your warehouse with minimum configuration.
 Keep in mind though that the simplicity of ephemerals does translate a bit more difficulty in troubleshooting, as they’re interpolated into the models that `ref` them, rather than existing on their own in a way that you can view the output of.
-- ✅ **Materialized as views in a custom schema with special permissions.** A more robust option is to materialise your intermediate models as views in a specific [custom schema](/docs/build/custom-schemas), outside of your main production schema.
+- ✅ **Materialised as views in a custom schema with special permissions.** A more robust option is to materialise your intermediate models as views in a specific [custom schema](/docs/build/custom-schemas), outside of your main production schema.
 This gives you added insight into development and easier troubleshooting as the number and complexity of your models grows, while remaining easy to implement and taking up negligible space.

 :::tip Keep your warehouse tidy!
 There are three interfaces to the organisational knowledge graph we’re encoding into dbt: the DAG, the files and folder structure of our codebase, and the output into the warehouse.
 As such, it’s really important that we consider that output intentionally!
 Think of the schemas, tables, and views we’re creating in the warehouse as _part of the UX,_ in addition to the dashboards, ML, apps, and other use cases you may be targeting for the data.
 Ensuring that our output is named and grouped well, and that models not intended for broad use are either not materialised or built into special areas with specific permissions is crucial to achieving this.